-We no longer conduct regular pre-programmed premises inspections where information is not present to suggest this is justified.
+We no longer conduct regular pre-programmed premises inspections.
 We will instead conduct inspections where there are concerns about the ability of the designated premises supervisor or premises licence holder to promote the licensing objectives or to meet the conditions on their permission.
-This enables resources to be targeted on the higher risk businesses and is supportive of responsible businesses.